 OK, so I implicitly apply element relationships to get the node currents.
 So, the example that make it clear, so I take node E1 and, again, for currents going out I'm going to assume to have, to be positive.

-So, the current going up is E1 minus V nought, divide by R1, so I multiplied by the G1.
 That's the current going up.
 Plus, the current going down is E1 minus zero where the ground node potential is zero, G2, OK, plus the current that is going to resistor R3, which is simply E1 minus E2, divide by R3.

-So, E1 minus E2, divide by R3, or multiplied by G3 is equal to zero.
 OK, see how I got this?
 This is simply KCL, but to get my currents, I simply take the differences of voltages across elements, and divide by the element of resistance, and I get the currents.

+The current going left is E2 minus E1 divided by R3 or multiplied by G3.
 The current going down is E2 minus zero multiplied by G5.
 And, the current going down is -I1.
 OK, you've got to be careful with your polarities here.
 So all the currents going out sum to zero.
 And here are the currents that are going out at this point.
 So what I do next is I can move the constant terms to the left-hand side and collect my unknowns.
 So, let me write them out here.